peppetort/POLIMI_SE_19-20_santorini/README.md

 The requirements to run the program are:

-- Java JDK 14
+- Java JRE 8

-(you can download the right version for your OS at this URL: https://www.oracle.com/java/technologies/javase/jdk14-archive-downloads.html)
+(you can download the right version for your OS at this URL: https://www.oracle.com/java/technologies/javase-jre8-downloads.html)

-If your OS is Window, once downloaded java 14, remember to set the global java path
+If your OS is Window, once downloaded java, remember to set the global java path

 ### CLI